 What's the Problem?

-A Lawsuit was recently filed on behalf of a California woman who alleges she was severely burned in March 2015 while cooking chicken stock in a Maxi-Matic Pressure Cooker she purchased at a Kohl’s Department Store.
+A lawsuit was recently filed on behalf of a California woman who alleges she was severely burned in March 2015 while cooking chicken stock in a Maxi-Matic Elite Platinum Pressure Cooker she purchased at a Kohl’s Department Store.

 The suit was filed in the California Superior Court of Los Angeles — In RE: Bridget Iovino et al. v.
 Kohl’s Department Stores Inc. et al. — Case No. BC596416.